Dennis TurriffPhD PEng

 - Product liability and transportation defects

-- Industrial Equipment and medical device failures
+- Industrial equipment and medical device failures

-- Plumbing and HVAC system failures
+- Plumbing, HVAC, fire and potable system failures

 - Material processing issues: soldering, brazing, welding, heat treating and powder metallurgy